-Answer: We have added one sentence about the planned PVDIS experiment at the 12 GeV upgrade of Jefferon Lab.
+Response: We have added one sentence about the planned PVDIS experiment at the 12 GeV upgrade of Jefferson Lab.
 This is done in the discussion of the results presented in Eq.(6) and Fig.1.
-The 12 GeV experimental proposal however isn't published in journals, thus the statement is not referenced.
+The 12 GeV experimental proposal hasn't been published in journals, thus the statement is not referenced.
+However all core collaborators of the 12 GeV proposal are already among co-authors of this manuscript.